Mac-lp3/lp3.core.raas/README.md

 ## TODO

-* git deployments
-    * add user key to GH secrets
+* Reusable workflows for GH actions
-    * Copy script from make to GH yaml
 * Policies are case sensitive.
 I could make things easier by updating the yml format and policy template so end users do not need to be aware of the proper field names/formats...